jtanguy/workshop-devenv/steps/04-scripts-solution/docs/reference/devenv.nix.md

 **` govet `**

-Checks correctness of Go programs.
+Checks correctness of Go programs\.

 **` gptcommit `**

-Generate a commit message using GPT3.
+Generate a commit message using GPT3\.

 **` hadolint `**

-Dockerfile linter, validate inline bash.
+Dockerfile linter, validate inline bash\.

 **` hindent `**

-Haskell code prettifier.
+Haskell code prettifier\.

 **` hlint `**

-HLint gives suggestions on how to improve your source code.
+HLint gives suggestions on how to improve your source code\.

 **` hpack `**

-` hpack ` converts package definitions in the hpack format (` package.yaml `) to Cabal files.
+` hpack ` converts package definitions in the hpack format (` package.yaml `) to Cabal files\.

 **` html-tidy `**

-HTML linter.
+HTML linter\.

 **` hunspell `**

-Spell checker and morphological analyzer.
+Spell checker and morphological analyzer\.

 **` isort `**

-A Python utility / library to sort imports.
+A Python utility / library to sort imports\.

 **` latexindent `**

-Perl script to add indentation to LaTeX files.
+Perl script to add indentation to LaTeX files\.

 **` lua-ls `**

-Uses the lua-language-server CLI to statically type-check and lint Lua code.
+Uses the lua-language-server CLI to statically type-check and lint Lua code\.

 **` luacheck `**

-A tool for linting and static analysis of Lua code.
+A tool for linting and static analysis of Lua code\.

 **` markdownlint `**

-Style checker and linter for markdown files.
+Style checker and linter for markdown files\.

 **` mdsh `**

-Markdown shell pre-processor.
+Markdown shell pre-processor\.

 **` mix-format `**